facebook/docusaurus/docs/api-site-config.md

 `wrapPagesHTML` - Boolean flag to indicate whether `html` files in `/pages` should be wrapped with Docusaurus site styles, header and footer.
 This feature is experimental and relies on the files being `html` fragments instead of complete pages.
 It inserts the contents of your `html` file with no extra processing.
 Defaults to `false`.

+`cleanUrl` - If `true`, request to URL https://docusaurus.io/docs/installation will returns the same result as https://docusaurus.io/docs/installation.html.

 Users can also add their own custom fields if they wish to provide some data across different files.

 ## Example siteConfig.js with many available fields